banks1990/modular-music-visualizer/README.md

 # Modular Music Visualizer

-An attempt to make a free (as in freedom) and open source music visualization tool for the music production community.
+An attempt to make a free (as in freedom) and open source music visualization After Effects-like tool for the music production community.

 Currently I only officially support the Linux OS / environment, though potentially it can be run on Windows without much issue apart from installing a few dependencies, more info below.